Black grass bug (Labops hesperius)

 Pacific grass bug (Irbisia pacifica)

-Pest description and crop damage Bug is grayish black, about 0.25 inch long, and somewhat pear-shape.
+Pest description and crop damage This true bug is grayish black, about 0.25 inch long, and somewhat pear-shaped.
 Feeding causes pale spots on the leaves of cereals and, when severe, gives leaves a general yellowish, stippled appearance.